stevenfluo/stevenfluo.github.io/docs/_pages/projects.md

     - /projects
     - /proj
 ---
+**He*a*rt*i*** ([Devpost](https://devpost.com/software/hearti), [Slides](https://docs.google.com/presentation/d/1mNNMeB0k5v51YfGd8vE8IVYRyXYjYgLbDOwTJeBDFDs/))<br/>
+He*a*rt*i* is a tool for doctors and patients to make diagnosing and treating congenital heart disease easier to do and explain.
+We leverage the HVSMR2.0 dataset to inform new treatments with past interventions on patients with similar heart problems.
+First, we convert a set of CMR images to a segmented 3D model.
+This model is converted to embeddings and stored in Vespa.
+New sets of CMR images are converted to 3D, then embeddings, and queried in Vespa to find the most similar heart model.
+The associated metadata of the best match is passed to Perplexity to generate an evidence-based diagnosis and treatment plan, which is then used by an ElevenLabs conversational agent to enable patient Q&A. You can use this tool on our website, and the 3D model can also be interacted with in an Oculus headset.

+We built He*a*rt*i* in one weekend at Stanford's TreeHacks 2025.
+He*a*rt*i* won the Most Impactful Grand Prize out of 270 projects and 1,000 hackers!

 **Face Morphing** ([Website](https://stevenfluo.github.io/facemorph/))<br/>
 I produce “morph” animations of faces into different faces, compute the mean of a population of faces, and change the ethnicity of a friend's face using only classical computer vision techniques.